Real-Big-Company/planar/site/news/micro-supercapacitor.md

 draft: false
 syndicate: true
 ---
-The Planar Files team has developed a new class of energy storage ceramics with a thickness of just 3 atoms - making them the flattest solid materials produced.
+The Planar Files team has developed a new class of energy storage ceramic file with a thickness of just 3 atoms - making them the flattest solid materials produced.

-The electrically conductive ceramics exhibit extremely high surface area that, when combined with their 2D geometry, allows them to store substantially more charge at greater charge/discharge rates compared to existing ultracapacitor designs.
+The electrically conductive ceramic filess exhibit extremely high surface area that, when combined with their 2D geometry, allows them to store substantially more charge at greater charge/discharge rates compared to existing ultracapacitor designs.

 "We've essentially created the first viable planar micro-supercapacitor that can be easily manufactured using conventional ceramic sintering techniques," said Dr. Sayuri Namba who led the materials research.